phpbb-extensions/test-framework/README.md

         # ADVANCED CONFIGURATIONS BELOW
         # The following arguments are for users that need to tweak the workflow.

-        # Set this to 1 to generate a code coverage report.
-(See documentation below.)
-        # Default: 0
-        CODECOV: 0

         # Set this to 0 to skip all MySQL/MariaDB tests.
         # Default: 1
         RUN_MYSQL_JOBS: 1